autolab-project/autolab/docs/gui/control_center.rst

 Devices tree
 ------------

-The name of each *Device* configured in Autolab is represented in a tree widget.
-If the connection to a given instrument is not already established, a click on the associated *Device* will establish this connection.
-The corresponding *Element* hierarchy of this *Device* then appears.
+By default, the name of each local configuration in represented in a tree widget.
+Click on one of them to load the associated **Device**.
+Then, the corresponding *Element* hierarchy appears.

-A tooltip will be displayed when passing the mouse over the *Elements* (if provided in the driver).
+The help of a given **Element** (see :ref:`highlevel`) can be displayed though a tooltip by passing the mouse over it (if provided in the driver files).

 Actions
 #######

 A button **Execute** is present in each *Action* line.
 Clicking the button executes the associated action.
 If the *Action* has a parameter, fill its value in the associated widget.

 Variables
 #########